 JA Company Program provides high school students with a low-risk, first-hand experience in business and entrepreneurship.
-The after-school version of Company Program takes place over 18 weekly sessions.
+The after-school version of Company Program takes place over 18 weekly sessions, starting in October/November each school year.

 JA Company Program can also be facilitated in-school in partnership with teachers.